 25-41-5.
 Official meetings of public bodies to be public and open.
 All official meetings of any public body, unless otherwise provided in this chapter or in the Constitutions of the United States of America or the State of Mississippi, are declared to be public meetings and shall be open to the public at all times unless declared an executive session as provided in section 25-41-7.
-1975, 481.
+Provisions for video conferencing are included.
+1975, 481; 2003, 496.